tgraber4/Element_Creator/README.md

 Instructions<br />
 1.)
-Add HTML element modifiers (Example in js file) to styleList and InstructList. <br />
+Add HTML element attributes (Example in js file) to styleList and InstructList if they aren't there already. <br />
 2.)
-If it requires a special case update MODIFIERS section of code <br />
+If it requires a special case update SPECIAL ATTRIBUTES section of code <br />
 3.)
 When pasting generated code make sure to include a definer for element <be />
 - Ex: var element = document.getElementById("[name of parent element]");